qianlinnian/se_sad_project/Assignment3/assignment3.md

   <img src="source/Login_page.png" alt="allscopes" title="scope" style="display:block; margin:0 auto; max-width:700px; height:auto;"/>
 </p>

-#### 7.2 Back-end Prototyping
+##### 7.2.
+Back-end Prototyping

-后端系统采用 **Spring Boot 3.x** 框架构建，遵循微服务架构原则，将整体功能拆分为多个高内聚、低耦合的服务模块（如餐饮服务、反馈服务、校园卡服务等）。在当前原型阶段，我们暂不引入 Spring Cloud 的完整分布式治理组件（如注册中心、配置中心），而是聚焦于各微服务核心业务逻辑的实现与 API 接口的验证。
+The backend system is built using the **Spring Boot 3.x** framework, following microservices architecture principles.
+The overall functionality is decomposed into multiple highly cohesive and loosely coupled service modules (such as meal service, feedback service, and campus card service).
+In the current prototype phase, we have not yet introduced the complete distributed governance components of Spring Cloud (such as service registry and configuration center), but instead focus on implementing the core business logic of each microservice and validating API interfaces.

-前后端通过 **RESTful API** 进行通信，接口设计遵循统一规范，支持 JSON 数据格式，并集成全局异常处理与标准化响应结构。
+The frontend and backend communicate through **RESTful APIs**, with interface design following unified specifications, supporting JSON data format, and integrating global exception handling and standardized response structures.

 We begin our work by creating a Spring Boot microservice called `auth-service` :